mivuorin/lost-blocks/README.md

 ## Patterns to avoid problems caused by shared database

-### 1. Transaction Rollback on Teardown pattern
+### Transaction Rollback on Teardown -pattern

 Single test is run inside of database transaction which will be rolled back when test is finished.
-This makes sure that tests there is no persistent data
+This makes sure that tests do not have persistent data and database state keeps unmodified after tests.

 ### Shared database connection in tests